 One of the most important steps in giving up drinking alcohol is getting honest with yourself about your current relationship and what alcohol is costing you.

-I discussed this in the previous post, so it is only included here as a reminder.
+I discussed this in a previous post on how to change your relationship with alcohol, so it’s only included here as a reminder.
 Your whys are the foundation of this whole journey.